lykoss/lykos/README.md

 !rolestats: Outputs global role statistics.
 The command !rstats is an alias for this.

 !help: Get a list of commands, and can also be used to get more detailed information on specific commands.
+!wiki: Give a link to the wiki.
+If an argument is given, such as !wiki seer, the link to the particular article will be retrieved, and the summary from the page will be sent in a private notice to the player.
 ```

 ## For bot operators